Dragnet (franchise): The New Dragnet (1989)

 No DVD releases to date of this remake that lasted two seasons.

 L.A.
 Dragnet (2003)

 Universal Studios Home Entertainment was going to release the first season of this short-lived remake on DVD on November 11, 2003, but this release was cancelled.
 It is not known if the set will be released.

+Legacy

+Dragnet remains an influence on the police procedural genre.